biagioo/Garage-App/notes.md

                                                <!-- REVIEW OOJS CURIC -->
-OOJS
+OOJS bugs to fix
-     - seperation of concerns for OOJS files, where to put what?
+    - everytime "All Garages" is clicked, duplicates are made -

 When does the user model need to be used?
     - Whenever we are creating a new user